 Then it hits me: Nimoy has broken the fourth wall.
 In a documentary.
 He's no longer standing back and pontificating about his subject, he's actually out there with it!
 It's a desperately weird thing, and I don't think that its something this series does often.

 Oh, and there was some stuff there about testing ESP and it being real and teachable, but I saw that coming.
 Nimoy actually interacting is what gets me.

-And then there's an adorable scene where Nimoy, out of his suit and in a kid-friendly sweater, sitting at this table with a bunch of kids and playing question-and-answer about ESP with them.
+It's an adorable scene where Nimoy, out of his suit and in a kid-friendly sweater, sitting at this table with a bunch of kids and playing question-and-answer about ESP with them.
 Why wasn't this a show?
 Psychic School with Leonard Nimoy?
 I would have watched the hell out of it!
 He explains senses, and extrasensory perception.
 We're told that the kids came from LA public schools and were selected on the basis of their enthusiasm for the experiment.

 And then he gets out the testing cards and these lucky brats get to try to mind-meld with friggin' Spock.

 Yeah, he explains the use of the cards in testing ESP, but I don't care.
 The green-eyed monster is clawing at my inner child.
-Some of the kids did ok in the tests, blah blah.
+Some of the kids did okay in the tests, blah blah.
 The test seems like a wash.
-Some of the kids who did ok on the first run through did less well on the second and vice versa, just what you'd expect from chance.
+Some of the kids who did okay on the first run through did less well on the second and vice versa, just what you'd expect from chance.
 A third test was improvised (!) to see if these trends would continue.